NewKanvas/NewKanvas/README.md

-## About Me
+# Howdy!

 I'm an indie developer with a passion for game development.
-I'm currently in the development of a game and a Discord bot and learning SQL.
+Currently, I'm working on the development of a Discord bot while dedicating time every day to studying code.

+I'm currently enrolled in **Data Analytics** courses by **[Resilia](https://www.resilia.com.br/)** and code languages courses by **[Alura](https://www.alura.com.br/)**.
+I thrive in joining new communities and collaborating in groups to bring projects to life.

 ## GitHub Stats